70: No Such Thing As A Rat Multiborg

 article, one of the things they said is that if a female dolphin doesn't want to have sex, then one of the ways that she does it is by putting her vagina out of the water so that the male can't get out of it.

-I think it's the same person who did the famous work on duck vaginas, duck penises, how they don't kind of fit to go in public.
+I think it's the same person who did the famous work on duck vaginas, duck penises, how they don't kind of fit together.
+Yeah, right.

 Another milk that used to be very popular is ass milk in the 18th century.